Spartronics4915/Vision/BuildRaspi.md

   for a competition.
 Here's a [link](https://thepihut.com/blogs/raspberry-pi-tutorials/17789160-backing-up-and-restoring-your-raspberry-pis-sd-card) to a variety of methods to accomplish this task.
 The larger your microsd, the longer this process will take.

+### Modifing WPIlib Raspberry Pi image to work with picam
+The default installation of the WPI image has some conflicts with using a Rasberry Pi Cam.
+When trying to run picamstill, or any of the Python scripts, there is an 'out of memory' error, which happens when multiple process are trying to access the camera.

+The service runCamera is responsible for executing the selected script on the dashboard, and is protected on multiple levels from being killed.
+By default it runs the Python scipt responsible for serving USB cameras to the dashboard.
+Said program access a json configuration file at /boot/frc.json.
+The default camera it points to is /dev/video0.
+When no cameras are connected, videdo0 references the picam, thus the problem.

+This problem can be avoided by simply modifiying the frc.json file to point to a different video feed. (such as /dev/video10)